cran-task-views/Hydrology/hydrometeo.md

 **Spatial data processing**

-The CRAN [Spatial TaskView](https://CRAN.R-project.org/view=Spatial) gives an overview of packages to be used in R to read, visualise, and analyse spatial data.
-See also the ROpenSci [MapTools Taskview](https://github.com/ropensci/maptools).
+The CRAN <view>Spatial</view> Task View gives an overview of packages to be used in R to read, visualise, and analyse spatial data.
+See also the ROpenSci [MapTools Listing](https://github.com/ropensci/maptools).

 -   <pkg>hydrolinks</pkg> Tools to link geographic data with hydrologic network, including lakes, streams and rivers.
 Includes automated download of U.S. National Hydrography Network and other hydrolayers.